x00tex/hackTheBox/Boxes/linux/Retired/writer/README.md

 /var/www/writer2_project
 ```

-we already explore "writer2_project" and `/var/spool/filter` is a emplty direcotry and `/etc/postfix/disclaimer` is a bash script with full read/write/execute permission.
+we already explore "writer2_project" and `/var/spool/filter` is a empty directory and `/etc/postfix/disclaimer` is a bash script with full read/write/execute permission.

 ## postfix automate scripts

 `/etc/postfix/disclaimer` script looks like a post processing script for received emails.

-And in Postfix these type of script exeuctes from `/etc/postfix/master.cf` config file.
+And in Postfix these type of script executes from `/etc/postfix/master.cf` config file.

 And we can check that `/etc/postfix/disclaimer` script is specified in the config file.
 ```bash